ReeceGz/RevModern/README.md

 2. Edit `config.php` and replace the placeholder values with your database credentials and other hotel information.

 After configuration you can point your web server to `index.php` and start the CMS.
+The default website template is located in `app/tpl/skins/default/`.